nemecec/kotlin-logging-compile-time-plugin/README.md

 fun error(marker: Marker?, msg: String?, vararg arguments: Any?): Unit
 ```

-These API calls are actually not implemented by `KLogger` and without the compiler plugin they will throw an exception at runtime.
-The plugin will transform them also to the `at` API with the compiler data filled in.
+Transformed to the `at` API with the compiler data filled in.
 It will also merge the message template
 with the argument values and will extract `Throwable` if possible.

 ```kotlin